khalidmk27/Touch-Controlled-LED-using-Arduino-Uno/README.md

 # Touch Sensor LED Control

 ## Overview
 This project demonstrates a simple embedded system that uses a touch sensor to control an LED.
-The code is written in Embedded C for an Arduino Uno and compiled using the AVR-GCC toolchain.
+The code is written in Embedded C for an Arduino Uno and compiled using the Arduino IDE.
 When the touch sensor is activated, the LED connected to pin D13 lights up.

 ## Features
 - Detects input from a touch sensor connected to pin D10.